NeuroTechX/ntx_slack_archive/eegdata.md

 >
 I am trying to build a hand orthosis controlled by a non-invasive BCI for patients with hemiplegia for a student project.
 I have just started with the signal processing and feature extraction.
 Although I have read some papers, it is not quite clear to me what kind of features do I need extract.
 Is there someone who knows what kind of method could I have to perform?

+10/26/2017 2:21 PM

+ **agustnr64** :

+ >Hi everyone,

+>
+I am trying to build a hand orthosis controlled by a non-invasive BCI for patients with hemiplegia for a student project.
+I have just started with the signal processing and feature extraction.
+Although I have read some papers, it is not quite clear to me what kind of features do I need extract.
+Is here someone who knows what kind of method could I have to perform?

+>
+Thank you so much for your time!